sagemath/trac_to_gh/Issue 8756.md

 # Issue 8756: random segfault in planarity.pyx test

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8756

 Original creator: was